What are the right questions for your food manufacturer?

 When we talk about raw materials and ingredients, there are multiple ways to process and develop them.
 If you are a buyer, you must know what you buy.
-This way, your customer is protected, especially Halal is critical on cross-contamination and the components, the origin of substances, and other stuff that the manufacturer uses.
+This way, your customer is protected.
+Halal is critical regarding cross-contamination, components, the origin of substances, and other stuff that the manufacturer uses.

-One of the big questions is, does it exist anymore in the final product, such as a processing aid?
+One of the big questions is whether it exists anymore in the final product, such as a processing aid.

 The following questions may help identify whether the manufacturer uses any critical material in your product.

-Type 1) Industrial ethanol produced by the chemical producer for food, pharmaceutical, medical or cleaning industry;
+Type 1) Industrial ethanol produced by the chemical producer for the food, pharmaceutical, medical or cleaning industry;

-Type 2) Alcohol produced by consumer alcoholic or liqueur manufacturer, e.g. wine, beer, champagne, vodka, etc. – literally, it is called khamar production, which is prohibited in Islam.
+Type 2) Alcohol produced by consumer alcoholic or liqueur manufacturer, e.g., wine, beer, champagne, vodka, etc. – literally, it is called khamar production, which is prohibited in Islam.
+EU, FDA only regulates 1.2% or above limit declarations if alcohol is used in food.

 – BAC is Blood Alcohol Concentration measured by g/100ml.